costvine/container/README.md

 ![Costvine](https://costvine.app/img/logo.svg)

 Costvine is a web app for creating heirarchical budgets of all kinds.
-It's targeted at project managers and cost estimators in various industries, including finance, construction, manufacturing, and event planning.
+It's targeted at project managers and cost estimators in various industries, including finance, construction, manufacturing, and event planning, along with anyone who needs to create a large or complex budget.

-This container is used for development and CI/CD tasks at [Costvine](https://costvine.com) (the same container is used for both).
+This container is used both for development and for running CI/CD tasks at [Costvine](https://costvine.com).
+This makes perfect sense to us, in terms of reproducibility, and saving duplication of effort.
+But it never seems to have occurred to Microsoft, and was maddeningly difficult to debug.
+The approach does work, however, and this example works well for us.

 There are some sample supporting scripts in the `scripts` folder, however these are not burned into the container--they're intended to be run from the workspace after the container is loaded.
+These represent a small fraction of the commands available in the Costvine Monorepo Tools.

 ## Versions of Key Tools